 “The party elected me leader, and as the leader I must carry out the party’s assignment to run for president,” Zyuganov said at a news conference where he presented Communist candidates for the upcoming Moscow City Duma elections.
 “If the party assigns me to run, I am ready to run.”

 Zyuganov’s remarks signaled a change of heart from last year’s presidential election, which he skipped after his party’s weak showing in the 2003 State Duma elections.
 Putin overwhelmingly won re-election.

-In 2008, though, Putin (probably) won’t be standing.
+In 2008, though, Putin (probably) won’t be standing for re-election.
 If nothing unforseen happens over the next few years, Putin and the Kremlin retain their current standing with the electorate, and no liberal challenger rises to mount a significant challenge, he’ll hope to take advantage of the Communists core vote and any protest vote to gain a share of 20-30% and re-establish the Communist Party as a force in Russian politics.
 I’d say that, given the weakness of the other opposition parties at the moment, he has a fair chance of succeeding.

 On the other hand, if something dramatic does happen – perhaps Putin’s nominated replacement will garner little support, and/or a real challenge does arise from an electoral candidate such as Mikhail Kasyanov, the Zyuganov will look at the Presidential race and consider it wide open.
 In such a scenario, where the electorate may well be divided, he will consider, he has as good a chance of winning the big job as anyone else.

 If, by chance, someone like Kasyanov gains a big lead, then my first scenario will come back into play – Zyuganov will look to gain 20-30% of the vote, and re-establish the Communist party as a force in Russian politics again.